Vizzuality/devismos/_docs/onboarding/index.md

 Within all functional areas you will have some designated roles, this is true for front end as well.
 You can see our current roles [here](http://localhost:4000/frontismos/docs/strategy-2021/roles/index/).
 If you are interested in helping the person assigned to this role, reach out to them!

 These roles can change, and we/you might find another area we can improve as a team.
 If you want to explore or create a new role there is a role template [here](https://docs.google.com/document/d/1oulqgKQLRBvBEUty8cDx4xVKlHfRsmJ7VVi1mTFRt-g/edit) that is global for every functional area.
+If this is not clear, reach out to either Sebastian or any other person in the front end team who has gone through creating a role.

 ### Team meetings